 “Drinking water during practice is generally not recommended,” I explained.
 “You build internal heat and energy doing asana, and the water puts out that fire.
 I don’t know if that’s medical truth, but I personally never drink water during yoga class.”
 (See Yoga Journal‘s blurb on drinking water during class.)

 Unless I’m coughing, I have no desire to hydrate myself in the middle of physical activity.
 I hydrate myself before and after the activity.
 Not only would it distract me to chug water during the activity, but the urge to drink never even arises!
 I’m not talking about running marathons or going on 100-mile bicycle rides, but everyday stuff.
+The only thing is that I like to drink my water from a filter water pitcher, I don’t drink tap water of course, at first I had trouble on whether to choose a big one or a smaller one but I ended up just getting the smallest since I don’t drink that much.

 My practice is primarily Iyengar yoga, which is less sweaty than some other forms.
 But I attend workshop sessions that last three hours at a stretch… without water.
 I have tried Bikram and Ashtanga classes for fun… without water.
 When I ran, I’d go seven miles along the Berkeley fire trail first thing in the morning… without water.